cs0320-f23/term-project-tbzhao-tpezza-smschuch-bwilli48/README.md

 ### Frontend

 Auth.spec.ts: This testing class focuses on the connection between account authentication and preferences.
 It includes Playwright tests that login to the webapp, adjust preferences and reload the page/logout and login again to ensure that preferences are saved to the account.
 It also covers edge cases like the user not pressing the save to account button.

+SkiTesting: This testing class is responsible for testing individual components of the server.
+There are tests that print out data retrieved as well as checking that values and data are correctly processed.

 ### Backend